ibrar-syed/Segmentation-Results-visuallization-by-R/README.md

 # GAN Metrics Analysis in R
 ## Overview
-This project provides a comprehensive analysis and visualization of metrics obtained during GAN training.
+This project provides a comprehensive analysis and visualization of metrics obtained during GAN training......

 It includes Dice Score and Loss metrics, plotted as line plots, bar charts, and boxplots, as well as multi-panel figures suitable for publication...